CSS glossary entries for ‘W’

 word-spacing

-The word-spacing property is a CSS property which determines the regular distance between words in non-justified text.
+property is a CSS property which determines the regular distance between words in non-justified text. - word-wrap

 word-wrap